ykachube/aws-list/README.md

 ```

 In this case *any* CloudFormationStack ***but*** the ones called "foo" will be
 filtered.
-Be aware that *aws-nuke* internally takes every resource and applies
+Be aware that *aws-list* internally takes every resource and applies
 every filter on it.
 If a filter matches, it marks the node as filtered.